 CorelDRAW allows you to simultaneously draw multiple parallel curves while controlling the distance between them.
 You can also add parallel lines to an existing line.

 To draw parallel lines, click a curve tool, and click the Parallel Drawing button on the property bar.
-On the Parallel Drawing toolbar, click the Parallel lines button on the property bar.
-On the Parallel Drawing toolbar, click the Parallel
+On the Parallel Drawing toolbar, click the Parallel lines button A, and draw in the drawing window.